ZhangGeyu/Pipeline-of-lineage-tracing-in-Arabidopsis/Analysis-pipelines/UMIC-seq/README.md

 The workflow below uses the Plant1 Leaf UMIC-seq library as an example.
 The corresponding input files can be found in: Pipeline-of-lineage-tracing-in-Arabidopsis/Data/UMIC-seq

+The following described pipelines can be applied to all UMIC-seq libraries used in this study.

 # Pipeline Steps
 ## 1. Extraction of Sample Barcodes (Sample_BC)